Washington State Off-Grid Laws: An In-Depth Guide

 Off-Grid Electricity in Washington State

-Washington is one of the best states for encouraging renewable energy such as solar.
-There are many incentives including the Renewable Energy System Incentive Program.
+Washington is one of the best states for encouraging renewable energy, such as solar.
+There are many incentives, including the Renewable Energy System Incentive Program.
 Read more about the incentives here.

-If you aren’t using your home as a business, then these laws probably don’t apply.
+If you aren’t using your home as a business, these laws probably don’t apply.
 As always, check with your county about the laws first.

 Also Read: